Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: The Heckenberger--Kolb Calculi for the Irreducible Quantum Flag Manifolds

 \subsection{The Heckenberger--Kolb Calculi}

-Let $S = \{1, \dots, r \} \setminus \{s\}$ where $\alpha_s$ has coefficient $1$ in the expansion of the highest root of $\frak{g}$.
-Then we say that the associated quantum flag manifold is {\em irreducible}.
-In the classical limit of $q=1$, these homogeneous spaces reduce to the family of compact Hermitian symmetric spaces, as classified, for example, in~\cite{BastonEastwood}.
-Presented in Table~\ref{table:CQFMs} of Appendix~\ref{app:B} is a useful diagrammatic presentation of the set of simple roots defining the irreducible quantum flag manifolds, along with the names of the various series.

 The irreducible quantum flag manifolds are distinguished by the existence of an essentially unique $q$-deformation of their classical de Rham complex.
 The existence of such a canonical deformation is one of the most important results in the study of the noncommutative geometry of quantum groups, serving as a solid base from which to investigate more general classes of quantum spaces.
 The following theorem is a direct consequence of results established in \cite{HK}, \cite{HKdR}, and \cite{MarcoConj}.
-See \cite[\textsection10]{DOSII} for a more detailed presentation.

 \begin{thm} Over any irreducible quantum flag manifold $\OO_q(G/L_S)$, there exists a unique finite-dimensional left $\OO_q(G)$-covariant differential $*$-calculus